jacobmorzinski/exploring-notebooks/README.md

 ```
 * Start your preferred editor and REPL.
 I am using VS Code with the "Calva" extension.
   * Connect your REPL and evaluate the core.clj file.

+### Clojure Summary

+It took me a lot of experimentation to figure out how the dataset (dataframe) library worked, and to figure out how to use Plotly with Clerk.

+#### A few more steps

+I see clues that it is possible to save a Clerk notebook to a HTML file.

+I copied code from the "clerk-demo" deps.edn, gave it an alias name of `:build-static`, and built with `clojure -M:build-static`

+It created output at public/build/ with a index.html file.

+Sadly, the alias makes Calva more confusing, because Calva asks me if I want to connect to the new alias when creating the REPL.
+The answer is no, you do not want Calva to use that alias, because you do not need to build the HTML when you connect Calva.